-Also part of International Drive, ICON Park (formerly ICON Orlando 360) has its own lineup of entertainment, stores and restaurants, many of which are perfect for quick bites between adventures on The Wheel, Orlando StarFlyer and other attractions at the outdoor venue.
+Also part of International Drive, ICON Park has its own lineup of entertainment, stores and restaurants, many of which are perfect for quick bites between adventures on The Wheel, Orlando StarFlyer and other attractions at the outdoor venue.

 Learn more: ICON Park

 For example, Spanish-style small plates can be enjoyed at Tapa Toro Tapas Bar & Paella Pit, while Tin Roof offers Southern and Tex-Mex favorites.
-(Plus nightly live music!)
+The latter also plays nightly live music, as does Blake Shelton's all-new Ole Red.
 You’ll find plenty of other fast-service options here, including Shake Shack, and Sugar Factory is a must-visit for anyone with a sweet tooth.

 First Dinner: Disney Springs®